 “Brilliant . . .
 Marche has created a stunning, evocative, and impressionistic account of the ascent of wealth in the twentieth century.”— Booklist, starred review

-As both a writer and a speaker, Marche is interested in exploring the thorny problems that plague humanity, whether that’s political polarization, inequality, the COVID-19 crisis, or the rise of promising, yet troubling technology such as artificial intelligence—and in particular, natural language processing.
-“Artificial intelligence is an ethical quagmire,” he writes in “The Chatbot Problem,” a piece exploring the gendered and racialized implications of our speech and how that bias can be encoded in our technology.
-Published in The New Yorker, the article poses the question: What is an ethical framework for the distribution of language?
+Stephen explores the thorny problems that plague humanity, whether that’s political polarization, inequality, or the complex yet promising generative AI technology.
+“Artificial intelligence is an ethical quagmire,” he writes in “The Chatbot Problem,” published in The New Yorker.
+The piece explores the gendered and racialized implications of our speech and how that bias can be encoded in our technology.
+Stephen poses the question: What is an ethical framework for the distribution of language?
 And more importantly, what does language do to people?
-Marche’s talks are ultimately an extension of his brilliant writing, taking aim at the subtle, structural issues that are often unnoticed or disguised.

 Marche has written for The Atlantic, The New York Times, The Wall Street Journal, The New Yorker, and Esquire, where he wrote a monthly column.
 He is currently writing a ChatGPT generated novel for Pushkin podcasting, which will be AI-narrated.
 Stephen is also the author of the blockbuster book The Next Civil War.
 This stunning piece of speculative non-fiction “should be required reading for anyone interested in preserving our 246-year experiment in self-government” (The New York Times Book Review).
 His previous books include three novels: Hunger of the Wolf, Raymond and Hannah, and Shining at the Bottom of the Sea.